Economics

 The study of economics has a long tradition at North Dakota State University.
 A student pursuing an economics major at NDSU has the advantage of receiving instruction from a well-established and strong faculty.
 Economics courses are taken by students in all colleges on campus, so classes provide an opportunity to broaden one’s understanding through interaction with other students.

-The Department offers three tracks of economics for all economics majors: a general economics track, a quantitative economics track, and a business economics track.
+The Department offers three tracks within the economics major: a general economics track, a quantitative economics track, and a business economics track.

--The general economics track offers students more flexibility in terms of economics field course selection – 18 credits of economics electives, and six credits of which may be in agricultural economics, finance, or business administration.
+- The general economics track offers students more flexibility in terms of economics field course selection.

--The quantitative economics track is designed for students who desire to pursue a graduate degree in economics after college, or for students who desire a quantitative approach to economics.
+- The quantitative economics track is designed for students who desire to pursue a graduate degree in economics after earning a bachelor's degree, or for students who desire a quantitative approach to economics.
 Students with strong quantitative and/or statistical backgrounds are highly encouraged to select the quantitative economics track.

--The business economics track is designed for economics students seeking business-oriented careers; it requires students to complete specific business and accounting courses offered by the College of Business.
+- The business economics track is designed for economics students seeking business-oriented careers; it requires students to complete specific business and accounting courses offered through the College of Business.

 During the freshman and sophomore years, the program requires basic college courses such as English, mathematics, science, communication and information technology.
 The introduction to economics includes 1) microeconomics, the study of relative prices and the consequences of different market forms, and 2) macroeconomics, the study of such topics as the general level of prices, employment and output.